Senior Teaching Fellow

 Room WCE1.7, Centre for Lifelong Learning, Westwood Campus

-Rachel Strisino is a Senior Teaching Fellow on the Early Childhood programme at the Centre for Lifelong Learning and a Fellow of the Higher Education Academy.
+Rachel Strisino is a Senior Teaching Fellow on the Early Childhood programme at the Centre for Lifelong Learning, a Fellow of the Higher Education Academy and External Examiner.
 Rachel started working in Nurseries in the late 1990s which inspired her to embark on her BA (Hons) degree in Early Childhood Studies here at Warwick.
-Upon graduation, Rachel started work at a local Further Education College where she worked with members of the local community at the Women’s Multi-refuge centre and Sure Start, supporting mainly women back in to education.
+Upon graduation, Rachel started to lecture at a local Further Education College where she worked with members of the local community at the Women’s Multi-refuge centre and Sure Start, supporting mainly women back into education.

-In 2008, Rachel became the programme lead at a CLL partnership college for the Early Childhood Foundation degree here at Warwick, where she has for many years taught across both sites.
+In 2008, Rachel became the programme lead at a CLL partnership college for the Early Childhood Foundation degree here at Warwick, and for many years taught across both sites.
 Rachel has also continued her own educational journey with Warwick by completing her teacher training and Masters in Childhood in Society.
-Whilst working on her MA, Rachel investigated the perceptions and interpretations of early years’ practitioners when working with the Early Years Foundation Stage framework and the concept of ‘what is a child in the 21st Century’?
-Recently, Rachel has been part of a steering group which explored ways in which adult learners who engage with lifelong learning can be best supported to maintain motivation, success in assessment and well-being whilst studying.
+Whilst working on her MA, Rachel investigated the perceptions and interpretations of early years’ practitioners when working with the Early Years Foundation Stage framework and the concept of ‘what is a child in the 21st Century’.
+Previously, Rachel has been part of a steering group which explored ways in which adult learners who engage with lifelong learning can be best supported to maintain motivation, success in assessment and well-being whilst studying.
+Her current research interest is exploring the relationship between childhood adversity, policy creation and implementation to practice for those working in the Early Years sector.